Fracture Repair

 Contact us for more information

-How do we repair these fractures?
+How do we treat fractures?

 At Towcester Veterinary Centre we use the highest standard of equipment and implants and our two surgeons are both members of the British Veterinary Orthopaedic Association (BVOA).
 This allows them to stay up to date with all the latest developments in veterinary orthopaedics.